-GENERAL CHARACTERISTICS AND FINAL QUALIFICATIONS OF THE EDUCATION PROGRAMME
+10.1.1 GENERAL CHARACTERISTICS AND FINAL QUALIFICATIONS OF THE EDUCATION PROGRAMME

-Within the Master Design students learn how to research and answer a self-formulated design question through design research.
+Within the Master Design students learn how to work on a self-formulated design goal and answer corresponding design questions through design research.
 They do this by combining design, in-depth and positioning research methods in an iterative way, working together with participants (users, peers, producers, experts and stakeholders).
 They use storytelling when reflecting on or sharing and communicating about the outcomes and choices in their process and design.
 Research and storytelling are driven by design.
 In addition, new practices (in both social and design contexts) are important.

-Within the programme, education and tests are linked to three learning lines: Design Research, Storytelling and New Practices.
+Within the programme, education and assessments are linked to three learning lines: Design Research, Storytelling and New Practices.